-Confederation Park in the northwest part of Calgary was once known as "the North Hill Coulee" and is home to the Confederation Park Golf Course and the annual Lions Festival of Lights.
+Confederation Park in the northwest part of Calgary was once known as "the North Hill Coulee" and is home to the Confederation Park Golf Course.
 We are making some exciting improvements to this park in phases over the next few years.

 Area: 162 hectares